Docufi3d/Fund-13/M1/August 19/Response.md

 **Output 2 C**

-**Docufi3d branded** example NDA files for AI driven contract analysis and intermediate process outputs for reference
+**Docufi3d branded** example NDA files for AI driven contract analysis and intermediate process outputs for reference:

-Positive Sample
+The scope of this proposal does not cover file naming conventions, the content of sample NDAs, or the definition of contractual parties.
+Docufi3d is designed as a platform for clients to analyze their own contracts, so a sample agreement between Docufi3d and a third party would not represent a relevant use case.
+The milestone focuses solely on demonstrating how our AI highlights and analyzes key clauses in standard contracts, which has been successfully shown.

+**Positive Sample**

 Document * https://github.com/Docufi3d/Fund-13/blob/main/M1/A/NDATemplate1.docx